blbadger/blbadger.github.io/pendulum-map.md

 There are some physically relevant reasons to increase a $\Delta t$ value:

 1. The case of periodic forcing, where external energy is applied to a physical system in regular intervals.
-The *dt* value may be thought of as a direct measure of this energy, as a large enough *dt* will send this system towards infinity (ie infinite velocity).
+The *dt* value may be thought of as a direct measure of this energy, as a large enough $\Delta t$ will send this system towards infinity (ie infinite velocity).

 2. When a field is intermittent: if a particle moves smoothly but only interacts with a field at regular time intervals, the same effect is produced.